 For families with children or adolescents, we will have the first session with the parent/s to understand the nature and onset of the problems and gather family background information, and co-develop a plan for future work from there.

 We usually recommend couples come in together for the first session.
-However, if there has been any recent or historical family violence or abuse in the relationship (either physical, emotional, psychological, sexual abuse and/or other controlling behaviours), please let us know when you call and our family and relationship counsellor will call you to decide on next steps.
+However, if there has been any recent or historical family violence or abuse in the relationship (either physical, emotional, psychological, sexual abuse and/or other controlling behaviours), please let us know when you call and our family and couples therapist will call you to decide on next steps.

-If you are not sure who should come to your first session, you can always ask our family and relationship counsellor to give you a call before your appointment to decide on who should come.
+If you are not sure who should come to your first session, you can always ask our family and couples therapist to give you a call before your appointment to decide on who should come.

 How long do the sessions go for?